mpavlou/samplesizedev/README.md

 > $sim
 > [1] 535
 $note
 [1] "Monte Carlo Simulation Error (MCSE) = 0.003.
-The sample size within 1 MCSE from S=0.9 would be approximately 517-553. \nFor lower MCE error increase the number of simulations."
+The sample size within 1 MCSE from S=0.9 would be approximately 517-553.
+For lower MCE error increase the number of simulations."

 # $sim is the sample size calculated by simulation
 # $rvs is the sample size calculated using the approach of Riley et al. (2019) (RvS formula Criterion 1 - overfitting)